cezaris13/Variational-Quantum-Linear-Solver-enhanced-Quantum-Support-Vector-Machine/README.md

     Testing VQLS-SVM algorithm with qubits up to 5, with iris and breast cancer datasets.
 - [ThreadsVQLS](/VQLS-QSVM-Implementation/SimulationTests/ThreadsVQLS.ipynb)
     Notebook used to test verious job size and thead combinations to find which option is the fastest

+## Update

+Removed ancilla qubit for special Hadamard test, replaced cz gate encoding with ccz.

+## Note

+For some reason, after qiskit= 1.1.2 the minimization function goes below 0.